-I used to think that as a Christian, you are not supposed to price your services or products or price them high as that will be a sin or make you less christian like.
+I used to think that as a Christian, you are not supposed to price your services or products or price them high as that will be a sin or make you less Christian-like.
 So I struggled between balancing ‘free’ and ‘for profit’

 The line that got me through my intimate relationship with this block was that I couldn’t help people and get paid.
-In my mind, there was something inherently wrong with supporting people to transform their lives and making money from it.
+In my mind, there was something inherently wrong with supporting people to transform their lives and make money from it.
 It felt yucky.

-Anyway, once I dug deep in my prayer life and in the work with my coaches, I realized that I had created this bullshit story that made me appear deep, spiritual, generous, kind, and a super good person.
-I had convinced myself that I felt bad about charging, and continuously gave too many free sessions, free help, and underpriced my services.
+Anyway, once I dug deep into my prayer life and in the work with my coaches, I realized that I had created this bullshit story that made me appear deep, spiritual, generous, kind, and a super good person.
+I had convinced myself that I felt bad about charging, and continuously gave too many free sessions, and free help, and underpriced my services.

 Whatever your reason for not charging for your products or services is, it sends a bad signal.

 Not charging at all puts you at the risk of losing your business, being overworked, unhappy, and resentful.

 New Money Mindset Affirmation: There are many examples of wealthy, and business people in the Bible, buying and selling are also well spoken of and encouraged, so it is not a sin to charge for your services or be wealthy.
 Work, profitable work is encouraged.

 3. Your Income Is Inconsistent

 When you have trauma around money, it means something, somewhere (usually from childhood) told you something crazy and untrue about money that does not support your current reality.

 One of the main ways this manifests in business is big ups and downs in income.